newenglander/UniBox/README.md

 The UniBox project connects various gaming clients via network.
 Basically it consists of a Servlet-Server linked to a mysql database (storing user data, rankings), an easy to user client API and a core library, to cover cross-package dependencies.

-## Package Overview

-- UniBoxServer (Servlet-based Server)
-- UniBoxCore (Shared dependencies for Server and Client API)
-- UniBoxClient (Client API)
-- UniBoxGame (Simple Demo)

 ## UniBox Server

 The Server is providing a web-frontend to get a quick overview of the current running game sessions.
 Furthermore there is a chat functionality which is mostly intended to permit a communication between online/registered players before they joined an enclosed game channel.

-## UniBox Client API
+## UniBox Client (API)

 ## UniBox Core

-## UniBox Game
+## UniBox Game (Demo)

 # Installation

+## Setup

+## Deployment

+## Running

+## Mainentance

 # User Guide

-## Introduction
+## Preparing

 The UserBoxClient is providing a User API.

 To get in touch with the service and to play your JavaFX game against another remote player you first have to get valid credentials by your administrator.
 After that you can login into the backend dashboard to change your default password.

 The Dashboard is displaying all available game channels and the current result statistics.
 Furhtermore you can create new game channels and chat with other remote players via the chat tab.

 NOTE: The backend is fully responsible, so you can even use it with your smartphone or tablet as a simple but functional chat system.

 ## Getting started with your JavaFX Application